Overcharging Extremal Rotating Black Holes: Testing WCC in modified rotating black hole spacetime

 Let us first consider the case $[-,+,+]$, which also occurs in the Kerr-Newmann case also.
 Consider, that a particle having no angular momentum is falling along the axis of rotation.
 Then, from Eq. (\ref{-++}), we have the overcharging condition:

+The test particles will follow the geodesics of the background modified metric.
+However, the test charged particle can sense the background electromagnetic field, so that they will follow the below equation of motion[40],

+Here $\delta Q$ is the particle's charge and $u^{\mu}$ is the particle's four velocity.
+Also, the covariant derivative is compatible with the background modified metric.

 To analyze the entering condition Eq. (\ref{Entering-condition}), let us also consider the same case, when the particle is falling along the z-axis, i..e, $\theta = 0$, which gives the greatest lower bound.
-Therefore, using the expressions of the vector potentials $A_{t}$ and $A_{\phi}$, we obtain the entering condition as,
+Therefore, using the expressions of the vector potentials $A_{t}$ and $A_{\phi}$, we obtain the entering condition as from Eq.[\ref{EOM-Particle}],

-We emphasize that this special condition is chosen to obtain the greatest bound on the parameters, so that the constrains Eq. (\ref{Entering-condition}) holds for all values of theta.
+We emphasize that this special condition is chosen to obtain the greatest bound on the parameters, so that the constraints Eq.(\ref{Entering-condition}) hold for all values of theta.
 This can be easily seen if we consider that on the black hole horizon,

 which maximizes for $\theta=0$ and yields the above bound.\\

 Next, from Eq. (\ref{Overcharging-Our-Condition}) and Eq. (\ref{Entering-our-case}), it follows that the black hole can be overcharged if

 Now this inequality is not independent of the extremality condition Eq. (\ref{extremality}), that is the above condition also must hold for those values of $u$ which satisfies the extremality condition Eq. (\ref{extremality}).
 This opens up the possibility of the consideration of two cases, namely $\alpha_{3}>0$ and $\alpha_{3}<0$. \\